All Episodes

 And?

-And then Blair says I'm not the boss of him.
+Blair says I'm not the boss of him.

-Someone didn't tell you.
+Someone didn't tell me.

-Yeah, Blair, you actually she's your boss.
+Yeah, Blair, you actually, she's your boss.

 Sorry.